zachkklein/Movie-Finder/README.md

 ## Interaction/Getting Started
-Users will be prompted for specific prerequisites to find the perfect movie such as maturity rating, specific actors/actresses, genre, etc. and the program will output movies depending on what the user inputted.
+Users will be prompted for specific prerequisites to find the perfect movie such as genre, specific actors/actresses, language, and preferred year.
+The program will output movies depending on what the user inputted.